talkjs/tutorials/how-to-create-a-notification-center/how-to-create-a-notification-center.md

-# How to create a notification center with TalkJS
+# How to create a message center with TalkJS

-To keep your customers informed about important updates, it's useful to include a notification center in your application.
-For example, you may want customers to receive an in-app notification if your terms and conditions change, or to let them know that they've received new documents.
+To keep your customers informed about important updates, it's useful to include a message center in your application.
+For example, you may want customers to receive an in-app message if your terms and conditions change, or to let them know that they've received new documents.

-TalkJS makes it easy to add a notification center to your application, with built-in support for sending email or SMS notifications at the same time:
+TalkJS makes it easy to add a message center to your application, with built-in support for sending email or SMS notifications at the same time:

 !!
 1-demo.jpg

-In this tutorial, we'll walk you through how to send messages with the TalkJS [REST API](https://talkjs.com/docs/Reference/REST_API/Getting_Started/Introduction/) and customize your inbox for read-only notifications.
+In this tutorial, we'll walk you through how to send messages with the TalkJS [REST API](https://talkjs.com/docs/Reference/REST_API/Getting_Started/Introduction/) and customize your inbox for read-only messages.

 To follow along, you’ll need: